AdolfoCl/DBANALYZER/README.md

 From CANDE:
 ```
-C SYMBOL/DBANALYZER AS DBANALYZER WITH DMALGOL
+C SYMBOL/DBANALYZER AS DBANALYZER WITH COBOL85
 ```

 ## How to run